postsharp/Metalama.Framework/.eng/src/deploy/README.md

 1. Set up continuos integration as described at [PostSharp Engineering: Build Features](../build/README.md#continuous-integration).

-2. Create `.engineering-local\CopyToPublishDir.proj` file.
+2. Create `.eng\CopyToPublishDir.proj` file.
 The content should look like this:

 ```
 <Project>